kratman/ZOModel/ZOModelApp/README.md

 ### ZOModelApp

-This directory contains the source code and related files to build the Android version of ZOModel.
-This directory is for my own backup purposes and should not be modified by users.
+This directory contains the source code and related files to build the GUI and Android versions of ZOModel.
+This directory is primarily for my own backup purposes and should not be modified by users.